theinsidersandrush/Transmitter/README.md

 __IMPORTANT NOTICE: I'm back.
-And, I have to build from ground up back again after switching from Java to Kotlin.
+And, I have to build from ground up back again.
 Looks like I'm addicted to Grand Theft Auto IV...__

 # The Insider Sandrush: Transmitter mod
   ## English